Jak0ub/Process-Killer/readme.md

 > Be aware of the risks of terminating system processes.

 ## Description
 Upon starting the file, a CLI interface will open where you can check the availability of a process.
 If the process is found, the user will be prompted to confirm whether they want to terminate it.
-If "1" is entered for YES, the process will be terminated.
 In the event of an error, the user will be informed.

 > ⚠️ **Warning:**
 > `DO NOT RUN AS ADMINISTRATOR/ROOT UNLESS YOU WANT TO TERMINATE SYSTEM PROCESSES`